dip-software/crossplane-compositions/README.md

 ### 4. EnvironmentConfig

 The composition references an `EnvironmentConfig` (e.g., `hsp-addons`) to inject environment-specific values.
 All fields from the EnvironmentConfig are automatically included in the `environmentConfig` section of the Helm values.
+You can optionally filter which keys are included by specifying `source.withConfigKeys` with an array of key name prefixes.

 ## Usage